Mahakavi Kalidas (1966 film)

 Mahakavi Kalidas is a 1966 Indian Tamil-language biographical film produced and directed by R. R. Chandran, starring Sivaji Ganesan.
-It is based on the life of the poet Kalidasa.
+It is based on the life of the Sanskrit poet Kalidasa.
 The film was released on 19 August 1966.

 Soundtrack

 Music was composed by K. V. Mahadevan.
 The "Sakunthalai" music drama was not included in the film but was released on gramophone record.